 This article has been updated since its original publication.

-A pile of bricks is nothing without a plan to bring them all together, and even the most gifted Lego designer can benefit from a fresh set of original designs.
-There are ton of Lego idea books out there, including the official Lego Ideas Book, which is so ubiquitous a blind gift purchase might be risky.
-For something light and thematically appropriate, we recommend The Lego Christmas Ornaments Book by oft-featured creator Chris McVeigh.
-Chris has a real flair for making amazing tiny versions of awesome things, and these 15 creations can teach builders of all skill levels a thing or two.
+A pile of bricks is nothing without a plan to bring them all together, and even the most gifted LEGO designer can benefit from a fresh set of original designs.
+There are a tonne of LEGO idea books out there, including the official LEGO Ideas Book, which is so ubiquitous a blind gift purchase might be risky.